wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 abort.

 So what does it mean?
-A Python interpreter overflows the L1 cache of the CPU very quickly: just creating new frames takes a lot of memory (the order of magnitude is smaller than 100 Python function calls).
-This means that as long as the HTM support is limited to L1 caches, it is not going to be enough to run an "AME Python" with any sort of medium-to-long transaction.
+A Python interpreter overflows the L1 cache of the CPU very quickly: just creating new Python function frames takes a lot of memory (the order of magnitude is smaller than 100 frames).
+This means that as long as the HTM support is limited to L1 caches, it is not going to be enough to run an "AME Python" with any sort of medium-to-long transaction (running for 0.01 second or longer).
 It can run a "GIL-less Python", though: just running a few dozen bytecodes at a time should fit in the L1 cache, for most bytecodes.

 Write your own STM for C